SeanCarroll1/College-Projects/README.md

 # College-Projects

-List of some projects completed throughout college
+List of projects completed throughout college in various languages.